Disseminated superficial actinic porokeratosis

 How is disseminated superficial actinic porokeratosis diagnosed?

 Sometimes a sample of the affected area may be removed under local anaesthetic by a dermatologist for microscopic examination in the laboratory (known as a skin biopsy).
-However, the appearance of the affected area, along with the history, may be sufficient to enable a doctor to make the diagnosis.
+However, the appearance of the affected area, along with the history, is usually sufficient to enable a doctor to make the diagnosis.

 Can disseminated superficial actinic porokeratosis be cured?

-Unfortunately, there is no cure for DSAP.
-The best way to avoid worsening of this skin condition is to avoid exposure to the sun and regular use of sunblock.
+There is no cure for DSAP.
+The best way to avoid the worsening of this skin condition is to avoid sun exposure, use sunblock regularly and monitor the lesions for changes.

 How can disseminated superficial actinic porokeratosis be treated?